Dexhub/Moltres/README.md

 ##
-Project name: Moltres
+# Moltres
 ##

-This project is about building a crypto currency order publishing and monitoring platform with nice dashboard and such.
+Moltres is a crypto currency trading platform that is mainly targeted at spreading orders on multiple exchanges and getting an overall view of the portfolio across different exchanges.

 Features:
 - Allow the user to connect to multiple exchanges: Coinbase, Kraken and later on: Binance and Digifinex